-- Even if you do not have symptoms or you have not had close contact to someone known to have COVID-19, you should still get tested every two weeks if you are not fully vaccinated.
+- Even if you do not have symptoms or you have not had close contact to someone known to have COVID-19, you should still get tested every two weeks (or based on your employer's guidance) if you are not fully vaccinated.
 People without symptoms can still spread COVID-19 to others.

-- All K-12 school educators and school staff who are not fully vaccinated and whose schools have returned to an in-person learning model should get tested every two weeks.
+- All K-12 school educators and school staff who are not fully vaccinated and whose schools have returned to an in-person learning model should get tested regularly according to CDC guidance.
 Check to see if you are eligible to participate in testing during your school's testing program.

-- If ongoing heath screening is a part of your job, ask your employer about how often you need to be tested for COVID-19.
+- If ongoing health screening is a part of your job, ask your employer about how often you need to be tested for COVID-19.

-- Unvaccinated school-age kids who are participating in in-person learning, including summer programs, or any activities or sports, and their family members who are not fully vaccinated, should get tested every two weeks.
+- Unvaccinated school-age kids who are participating in in-person learning, including summer programs, or any activities or sports, and their family members who are not fully vaccinated, should get tested regularly according to CDC guidance.

 - College and trade-school students who are not fully vaccinated should get tested if they return to campus for classes.